Methane Emissions: U.S. and International Mitigation Efforts

 U.S. Methane Emissions

-According to the EPA, methane is the second-most-prevalent GHG emitted in the United States (behind CO2), accounting for an estimated 11% of total GHG emissions in the United States in CO2 equivalents (CO2e) (see Figure 2).25
+According to EPA, methane is the second-most-prevalent GHG emitted in the United States (behind CO2), accounting for an estimated 11% of total GHG emissions in the United States in CO2 equivalents (CO2e) (see Figure 2).26

 Figure 2.
-U.S. T otal Greenhouse Gas (GHG) Emissions by Gas, and Sources of
+U.S. Total Greenhouse Gas (GHG) Emissions by Gas, and Sources of Methane Emissions

-2022 Emissions Estimates in Million Metric Tons of Carbon Dioxide Equivalents (MMCOT2e)
+2022 Emissions Estimates in Million Metric Tons of Carbon Dioxide Equivalents (MMTCO2e)

 Between 1990 and 2022, EPA estimates U.S. methane emissions decreased by approximately 19% (see Figure 3).

-EPA estimates methane emissions as part of its national inventory of GHG emissions (U.S. GHG Inventory).26 The U.S. GHG Inventory is submitted to the United Nations as part of the U.S. commitment under the UNFCCC and the PA.
-It is developed as a “bottom up” inventory consistent with UNFCCC requirements and Intergovernmental Panel on Climate Change (IPCC) guidelines to ensure comparability among national inventories.27 “Bottom-up” refers to the methodology of calculating emissions based on activity data (e.g., fuel consumption, livestock populations, waste generation) and applying emissions factors that estimate the emissions associated with those activities.
+EPA estimates methane emissions as part of its national inventory of GHG emissions (U.S. GHG Inventory).27 The U.S. GHG Inventory has been submitted to the United Nations as part of the U.S. commitment under the UNFCCC and the PA.
+It is developed as a "bottom up" inventory consistent with UNFCCC requirements and Intergovernmental Panel on Climate Change (IPCC) guidelines to ensure comparability among national inventories.28 "Bottom-up" refers to the methodology of calculating emissions based on activity data (e.g., fuel consumption, livestock populations, waste generation) and applying emissions factors that estimate the emissions associated with those activities.
 This approach relies on detailed, sector-specific data collected at the source level.

 Bottom-up inventories have some limitations.
 These include uncertainties in activity data or emissions factors, which may not fully capture actual emissions.
 Additionally, bottom-up methods may miss emissions that are difficult to measure or account for, such as fugitive emissions from natural gas systems or certain agricultural practices.